phil-mansfield/symphony/docs/source/mwest_datainfo.rst

       .. dropdown:: Use ``symlib`` functionality with Milky Way-est

          This is a great option for folks who already use ``symlib`` tools for their existing data analysis pipeline, want to make use of the functions and documentation that ``symlib`` offers, or otherwise want a more guided/abstracted approach to working with these halos.
-See :doc:`quickstart` and :doc:`symlib_documentation` for more!
+See the :doc:`symlib` page for more information.

    .. grid-item-card::